indigo423/opennms.org/user/pages/05.blog/2016-08-05-wiki-main-page/item.md

 #### Tutorials

 We moved most of the configuration for monitoring applications and specific devices in dedicated sections and removed them from the [Tutorials category](https://wiki.opennms.org/wiki/Category:Tutorials).
-There still some articles left which are in the generic [OpenNSM Category](https://wiki.opennms.org/wiki/Category:OpenNMS) and need to be recategorized.
+There still some articles left which are in the generic [OpenNMS Category](https://wiki.opennms.org/wiki/Category:OpenNMS) and need to be recategorized.

 #### Documentation